-Over the next 12 months we expect to spend a minimum of approximately \$1 million on clinical development for Phase II clinical trials of Archexin, \$1 million on clinical development for Phase II clinical trials of Serdaxin and Zoraxel, \$3 million on general corporate expenses, and approximately \$223,000 on facilities rent.
-We plan to initiate Phase II clinical trials of Serdaxin later this year at an additional cost of up to approximately \$1 million for the next 12 months.
-We may seek additional financing to implement and fund other drug candidate development, clinical trial and research and development efforts to the maximum extent of our operating plan, including in-vivo animal and pre-clinical studies, Phase II clinical trials for new product candidates, as well as other research and development projects, which together with the minimum operating plan for the next 12 months, could aggregate up to \$6 million through the first quarter of 2009.
+Over the next 12 months we expect to spend a minimum of approximately \$1 million on clinical development for Phase II clinical trials of Archexin, \$1 million on clinical development for Phase II clinical trials of Serdaxin and Zoraxel, \$3 million on general corporate expenses, and approximately \$224,000 on facilities rent.
+We plan to initiate additional Phase II clinical trials of Archexin for pancreatic cancer patients later this year at an additional cost of up to approximately \$1 million for the next 12 months.
+We may seek additional financing to implement and fund other drug candidate development, clinical trial and research and development efforts to the maximum extent of our operating plan, including in-vivo animal and pre-clinical studies, Phase II clinical trials for new product candidates, as well as other research and development projects, which together with the minimum operating plan for the next 12 months, could aggregate up to \$6 million through the second quarter of 2009.

+Management believes there is sufficient cash and cash equivalents and investments to fund operations for next 12 months.
 However, the actual amount of funds we will need to operate is subject to many factors, some of which are beyond our control.
 These factors include the following: